B of A Securities Maintains Krystal Biotech (KRYS) Buy Recommendation

 What is the Fund Sentiment?

-There are 369 funds or institutions reporting positions in Krystal Biotech.
-This is an increase of 11 owner(s) or 3.07% in the last quarter.
-Average portfolio weight of all funds dedicated to KRYS is 0.23%, a decrease of 9.77%.
-Total shares owned by institutions increased in the last three months by 0.86% to 23,185K shares.
-The put/call ratio of KRYS is 0.38, indicating a bullish outlook.
+There are 373 funds or institutions reporting positions in Krystal Biotech.
+This is an increase of 18 owner(s) or 5.07% in the last quarter.
+Average portfolio weight of all funds dedicated to KRYS is 0.23%, a decrease of 3.00%.
+Total shares owned by institutions decreased in the last three months by 1.69% to 23,129K shares.
+The put/call ratio of KRYS is 0.52, indicating a bullish outlook.

 What are Other Shareholders Doing?